The next morning I woke up grinning like an idiot. Last night was the best night of my life.

 I pushed that thought aside and used my energy to push off a wolf that was on top of one of ours.

-A minute, or an hour later the pain in my chest was gone and the horn sounded.
+Minutes ticked by before the pain in my chest faded and the horn finally sounded.

 We did it.